 Why Inflammation Isn’t Always Obvious but Is Still a Big Deal

-Your body uses inflammation to heal, but when it stays active too long, because of poor sleep or unhealthy food, it turns into a quiet troublemaker.
+Your body uses inflammation to heal, but when it stays active too long because of poor sleep, it turns into a troublemaker.
 This hidden kind of inflammation, as Harvard Medical School explains, plays a big role in long-term health problems like heart disease and mental health struggles.
-So, it’s not just about feeling better today; it’s about protecting your health for the future.
+So, it’s not just about feeling better today; it’s about protecting your health for the future through an anti-inflammatory diet.

 What Makes an Anti-Inflammatory Diet Work